Clear Water Bay Country Park

 Distant view of the Tin Hau Temple in Fat Tong Mun, Joss House Bay.
 The hill on the left is Tin Ha Shan.

-Clear Water Bay Country Park is a rural country park located in the New Territories of eastern Hong Kong.
+Clear Water Bay Country Park is a rural country park in the New Territories of eastern Hong Kong.
 The park is located near the beaches in Clear Water Bay.
-The 6.15 square kilometre park opened on 28 September 1979 with features like:
+The 6.15 square kilometre park opened on 28 September 1979.
+Its features include: